 Just an hour’s drive from Christchurch is one of the best wine regions in New Zealand.
 The climate here is perfect for grape growing because it has the highest summer temperatures and lowest rainfall of any of the country’s wine regions.
 Some of my favorite New Zealand wine is from Waipara – with the best varieties grown here being Pinot Noir, Chardonnay, and Riesling.

 Waipara is considered to be the country’s “fastest-growing wine region.”
-Would you believe the first vines here were planted in 1975 and today, there are over 1300 hectares of vines – that’s impressive!
+Would you believe the first vines here were planted in 1975 and today, there are over 1300 hectares (3,212 acres) of vines – that’s impressive!
 What I love too is that most of the wineries here are family-run.
 Of the 90 wineries in Waipara, most are smaller, family-run businesses.

-As for accommodation options in the Waipara region, there are plenty of good choices, from the luxurious Waipara River Estate to the very stylish Black Estate B&B.
+As for accommodation options in the Waipara region, there are plenty of good choices, from the luxurious Waipara River Estate to the very stylish Black Estate B&B. As these are very close to the wineries, you also won’t have very far to go back to your accommodation if you fancy enjoying a tasting or two!

-Related read: Check out all the best wineries in Queenstown as well as the best Queenstown wine tours!
+Related read: Check out all the best wineries in Queenstown, as well as the best Queenstown wine tours!

 3. Gore Bay